vialink/viacrypt/README.md

 ---------

-Required files are generated with compile.js, and needed assets are gotten with get\_assets:
+Required files are generated with compile.js, and needed assets are gotten with getassets.js:

 (Note: this is still a bit cumbersome)

     ./compile.js
-    ./get_assets
+    ./getassets.js

-Configurations are found on config.js, copy and adapt yours from the config.js.sample
+Configurations are found on config.js, copy and adapt yours from the config.js.sample.
+Any change in config.js demands rerun compile.js.

 Running
 -------